wernerglinka/ms-layout-njk/README.md

 ### Update 7/17/2018:
 Added another branch **in-place-only** to demonstrate the use of metalsmith-in-place plugin without using metalsmith-layouts.

 **NOTE** This will only work when using html in the source file.
 The use of metalsmith-in-place to render the page in a single step requires the inclusion of template code in the source file.
-Review _src/index.njk_ for an example. **If Markdown is used in the source file this will not work as the html/nunjucks code will interfere with the markdown to html transformation.**
+Review _src/index.njk_ in the in-place-only branch for an example. **If Markdown is used in the source file this will not work as the html/nunjucks code will interfere with the markdown to html transformation.**

 * Use metalsmith-in-place only when the source file uses html
 * Use metalsmith-in-place and metalsmith-layouts as demonstrated in branch _with_markdown_ when the source file uses markdown